 Food for Fuel

-From weekend warriors to Ironman finishers, performance is directly tied to diet.
-If you want to train at the peak of your ability and recover quickly, you must look to food for fuel.
-Be intentional about what you eat, taking care to feed your body what it needs.
-Trying to work out with a body that is starving for essential nutrients will end only in frustration; and frustration eats your momentum and resolve with a voracious appetite.
+From weekend warriors to Ironman athletes, performance is directly tied to diet.
+Food is fuel if you want to train at the peak of your ability and recover quickly.
+Be intentional about what you eat, taking care to feed your body what it needs, not what will only temporarily satisfy a craving.
+Trying to perform efficiently and effectively with a body that is starving for essential nutrients will end only in frustration; and frustration eats your momentum and resolve with a voracious appetite.

 Make the most of every minute you work out by fueling your body sensibly.
 Let’s look at the basics.